vazquezjportillo/EadyModel_3D/README.md

 # EadyModel_3D

-Spectral and Finite Difference 3D Code for Solving the Eady Problem in Potential Vorticity Formulation
+Spectral and Finite Difference 3D Code for Solving the Eady Problem in Potential Vorticity Formulation.
+Supervisor: Antonio Segalini

 ---